lauralissette/CSE598/project1/byfn/custom_network.md

 [Hyperledger Fabric Documentation](https://hyperledger-fabric.readthedocs.io/en/release-1.3/build_network.html)

-**To complete this phase you need to submit both complete only the parts mentioned above**
+**To complete this phase you need to submit only the parts referenced above.**
 ------------------------------------------------------

 Next steps that will be taken : docker-compose file for bringing up the network.